alejandroterrazas/Behavioral-Cloning/README.md

 # Behavioral-Cloning
 Udacity SDC Project 4

-This is a series of model developed in Keras as the main deliverable for the Udacity Self-driving car Engineering Nanodegree (Term 1).
+This is a series of models developed as the main deliverable for the Udacity Self-driving car Engineering Nanodegree (Term 1).
 The project is designed to teach aspects of behavioral cloning, where a machine learning- computer vison algorithm is trained to mimic the user's behavior on the Udacity SDC behavioral simulator.